Testing Stationarity and Change Point Detection in Reinforcement Learning: Problem Formulation

-We first discuss the data structure and formulate our problem of interest.
-We next discuss the stationarity assumption, which forms the foundation of most existing state-of-the-art RL algorithms.
-Next, we review Q-learning \citep{watkins1992q}, one of the most popular RL algorithms, as it is related to our proposal.
-Finally, we discuss the nonstationary environment and introduce some conditions.
+We start by introducing the data generating process and the concept of policy in RL.
+We next review Q-learning \citep{watkins1992q}, a widely used RL algorithm that is closely related to our proposal.
+Finally, we discuss five types of stationarity assumptions and introduce our testing hypotheses.